dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-volume-purchased-apps-in-microsoft-intune.md

 ---
 # required metadata

-title: Manage volume-purchased apps| Microsoft Intune
+title: Manage volume-purchased apps| Microsoft Docs
 description: Learn about how to use Intune to manage apps you purchased in volume from an app store.
 keywords:
 author: robstackmsftms.author: robstack